tjjjwxzq/50.003-Project/Implementation-Notes.md

 The `NetworkDiscovery` class is extended and its `OnReceivedBroadcast` message is overridden to enable clients to be started by the `NetworkLobbyManager`.

 ### Lobby
-In the Lobby scene, on initialization (`OnStartLocalPlayer()`), the local player should set its name using the saved `PlayerPrefs`, then call a command right after to inform the server that the name was changed.
+In the Lobby scene, on initialization of the Lobby Player game object(`OnStartLocalPlayer()`), the local player should set its name using the saved `PlayerPrefs`, then call a command right after to inform the server that the name was changed.
 The name variable should also be a `SyncVar` so the change is reflected on all clients.

 When a player enters the lobby (`OnClientEnterLobby()`), the UI avatar should be set up with the correct name (?? is this called before `OnStartLocalPlayer()`?)